freeglut/freeglut/doc/api.md

 accepts positive window coordinates, and ignores all negative window coordinates.
 But if GLUT_ALLOW_NEGATIVE_WINDOW_POSITION is enabled, then negative window coordinates can be used.
-This is useful for multi-montitor setups where the second monitor may be in the negative desktop space of the primary monitor, as now the window can be placed on the additional monitors.
+This is useful for multi-monitor setups where the second monitor may be in the negative desktop space of the primary monitor, as now the window can be placed on the additional monitors.
 Furthermore, this flag also determines how negative coordinates and sizes are interpreted for subwindows.